 Monitor Web Presence

 Cyberattacks on weak sites require security teams to strengthen protection: SaaS, firewalls, CASB, and mobile device security tools.
 Organizations should also choose only solutions designed to work as an integrated system for seamless and uniform security coverage.

 Programmers who create applications for enterprises do not prioritize security, especially third-party applications installed on private devices.Organizations should use endpoint security tools for applications and use security tools during internal development.

 Organizations should use endpoint security tools for applications and use security tools during internal development.

 Let's not forget to include container-based solutions designed for agile development strategies and DevOps teams.

 It is no secret that secure wireless access points play a critical role in modern organizations.

-Cybercriminals are aware of this trust, which means that security teams must take a proactive approach to protecting their wireless connections.
-This can be accomplished by running wireless traffic through a state-of-the-art firewall.
+Cybercriminals are aware of this trust, which means that security teams must take a proactive approach to securing their wireless connections.
+This can be achieved by running wireless traffic through a next-generation firewall.

 Extend security to remote locations